josafatburmeister/BirdSongIdentification/README.md

 python3 -m pip install -r requirements-notebook.txt
 ```

-Next, make sure that your Jupyter uses the Python installation of the virtual environment as kernel.
-If this is the case, you can start setting up the pipeline.
+When running the pipeline, make sure that your Jupyter kernel uses the Python installation of the virtual environment.

-### Installing the dependencies in Google Colab
+### Installation of Dependencies in Google Colab

 Besides local Jupyter notebooks, [Google Colab](https://colab.research.google.com/) can also be used to run our pipeline.
-To setup the pipeline in Google Colab, create an empty notebook in Google Colab and clone the repository:
+To setup the pipeline in Google Colab, create an empty Colab notebook and clone the repository:

 ```bash
 !git clone github.com/josafatburmeister/BirdSongIdentification